Granny Knot Info

 Balanced Shoelace Knot

 While there's only a subtle difference in tying technique, there's a BIG difference in security.
-This is not simply an "Old Wives Tale"; it's based on millennia of established knowledge.
-In fact, there's even a rhyme taught in Scouting:
+This is due to the adjacent contact points within the finished knot.

 Right over left, left over right,

 Makes a knot both tidy and tight.

 In knotting terminology, this is known as a “Reef Knot” (or “Square Knot”) with “drawstrings” (or “ripcords”).